 There are many factors that contribute towards depression.
 It could be stress in relation to work, school or finances.
 And sometimes, it can occur due to personal or emotional trauma.

-Depression is different to feeling sad since it is perfectly normal to feel sad at times.
-But depression is a much more prolonged
+Depression is different to feeling sad since it is perfectly normal to feel sad at

 Which childcare course should you take?
 With so many different sectors of the childcare industry, it's important that you take the right first step by considering which childcare course is most suitable for you.
 Take the quiz below and get an instant answer with a course recommendation.